What is the Best Small Pool Design for a Small Yard?

 - Vinyl liner and concrete pools can be whatever shape you'd like, while fiberglass pools are a bit more limited in that area.

-- Fiberglass pools offer the least amount of maintenance.
+- Fiberglass pools offer a lower amount of maintenance.

-- Freeform pools are very common in small backyards, due to the fact that they allow space for decking, patio furniture, and landscaping options.
+- When it comes to what shape pool is best for a small yard, freeform pools are very common in small backyards, due to the fact that they allow space for decking, patio furniture, and landscaping options.

-- Small pools can still have any of the features that large pools can have.
+- Small pools can still have many of the features that large pools can have.

-If you're currently considering which type of inground pool would be best, download our free comparison guide, "Comparing Fiberglass, Concrete, and Vinyl Liner Pools in the Modern Age."
+If you're currently considering which type of inground pool would be best for your needs, download our free comparison guide, "Comparing Fiberglass, Concrete, and Vinyl Liner Pools in the Modern Age."